nixpig/joubini/README.md

 # 🐙 joubini

-A super-simple and minimally configurable reverse HTTP reverse proxy for local development with support for HTTP/1.1, HTTP/2, TLS/SSL and web sockets.
+A super-simple and minimally configurable HTTP reverse proxy for local development with support for HTTP/1.1, HTTP/2, TLS/SSL and web sockets.

 ## ⚠️ WORK IN PROGRESS

+This is a **work in progress**.
+It's not stable, it's not secure, and performance isn't great.

+At this time, I wouldn't recommend using this for anything more than playing around.
+If you're looking for something production-ready, there are plenty of [good alternatives](#Alternatives) out there.

 ### todo!

 - [ ] Add support for web sockets.
 - [ ] Use a connection pool instead of recreating for every request?

-**It's probably not a good idea to actually use this for anything at this point.
-Maybe soon 🤷**

 ## Features